CartoDB/carto-selfhosted-helm/customizations/README.md

 TODO: Document Ingress
 -->

-### Configure HTTPS
+### Configure TLS
 By default, the package generate a self-signed certificate with a validity of 365 days.
 Some times you need to use a valid certificate or need to totally disable it to leave the management to an external proxy.

-⚠️ CARTO selfhosted only works if the final client use HTTPS protocol. ⚠️
+⚠️ CARTO self-hosted only works if the final client use HTTPS protocol. ⚠️

 #### Disable internal HTTPS
 <!--